 If the file specified in the H5Fopen() call does exist, and an initial image is specified in the FAPL, the open must fail because the source of the needed initial image is ambiguous: the file image could be taken either from file or from the FAPL.

 If the file specified in the H5Fopen() call does not exist, and an initial image is specified in the FAPL, the open will succeed.
 This assumes that the supplied image is valid.
-Further, if the backing store flag is set, the file specified in the H5Fopen() call will be created, and the contents of the Core file driver’s internal buffer will be written to the new file on flush and close.
+Further, if the backing store flag is set, the file specified in the H5Fopen() call will be created, and the contents of the Core file driver’s internal buffer will be written to the new file on flush or close.

 Thus a call to H5Fopen() can result in the creation of a new HDF5 file in the file system.
-This, of course, results from our decision to use H5Fopen rather than H5Fcreate to open a file with an initial image.

 Examples